Get Your Own Personalised Millions Missing Poster For ME Awareness Month

 How It Works

-Please note that by using this free service, you agree that your posters will be shared publicly, by me and others, on social media and possibly on printed posters as part of the Millions Missing awareness campaigns.
+Please note that by filling in the request form, you agree that your poster will be shared publicly, by me and others, on social media and possibly on printed posters as part of the live Millions Missing awareness campaigns.
+You may share any of the posters in the collection to raise awareness.

 I understand that some people are in vulnerable positions and cannot be identified publicly.
 You may still contribute anonymously.

 If you do not wish to show your face, you may send a representative image instead.
-You could send a photo of your view from your bed in the "ME Perspective" style or send a photo of an empty pair of shoes you no longer wear.
+You could send a photo of your view from your bed in the "ME Perspective" style or send a photo of an empty pair of shoes you no longer wear in the "Millions Missing" style.

 If you do not wish to use your real name, you may use a nickname or initials.